danmindru/angular-boilerplate-study/README.md

 $ grunt test:unit
 ```

-You can use the continous task while writing tests to auto refresh your changes
+You can use the continuous task while writing tests to auto refresh your changes

 ```
 $ grunt karma:continuous